Three-Dot Lounge Coronavirus Edition

 Soon, police forced down the door and sent the K-9 in.
 Moments later, officers were seen walking the man out of the bank, holding his hands behind his back.

-The man, whose name was not released by police, was arrested at the scene for breaking into the bank.
+The man, whose name was not released by police, was arrested at the scene on suspicion of breaking into the bank.

 Officers swept the rest of the bank to make sure no one else was inside.